jango-blockchained/badass-ens/README.md

 3. Launch custom ENS app

 We [forked the ens-app](https://github.com/imperviousinc/ens-app) and modified it to work with our deployed contracts from step #1 above.
-This allows for an easier to use web UI for registering and managing .badass subdomains.
+This allows for an easier to use web UI for registering and managing .shrtr subdomains.

 4. [hsd](https://github.com/handshake-org/hsd) plugin to resolve domains

-In order to resolve .badass domains, you will need to run `hsd` with a plugin that resolves ENS using [HIP-0005](https://github.com/handshake-org/HIPs/pull/10).
+In order to resolve .shrtr domains, you will need to run `hsd` with a plugin that resolves ENS using [HIP-0005](https://github.com/handshake-org/HIPs/pull/10).
 We have created [handover](https://github.com/imperviousinc/handover) for this.

 5. Remove trust

 The .eth version of ENS has [keyholders](https://www.reddit.com/r/ethereum/comments/5z3agy/ens_root_keyholders_announced/), so it is not truly decentralized.
-In order to make .badass truly badass (and provably decentralized) we have set the owner of the ENS contract to a burn address 0x0.
+In order to make .shrtr truly shrtr (and provably decentralized) we have set the owner of the ENS contract to a burn address 0x0.
 We used the following geth command for this:

 ```
 ENSInstance.setOwner("0x0000000000000000000000000000000000000000","0x0000000000000000000000000000000000000000", {from: eth.accounts[0], gasPrice: 125000000000})
 ```

-We have also done the same with the .badass TLD on Handshake, making it unable to be updated, but renewable by anyone, using the following:
+We have also done the same with the .shrtr TLD on Handshake, making it unable to be updated, but renewable by anyone, using the following:

 ```
 OPTYPE